 Deep Skijump Pose

 In a joint effort with the Institute of Applied Training Science in Leipzig (Institut für angewandte Trainingswissenschaften, IAT) we develop a training feedback system for improving the jump posture of professional ski jumpers.
-In this project, we research deep learning algorithms for a continuous athlete pose and ski pose estimation and for tracking the body gravity center of ski jumpers.
-We use this tracking information to infer kinematic and ballistic flight parameters and to approximate external force sensor measurements, allowing for immediate training feedback with a large set of performance relevant parameters.
+In this project, we research deep learning models with different architectures for a continuous athlete and ski pose estimation and for tracking the body gravity center of the athletes.
+We use this tracking and the estimated poses to infer flight parameters, mainly the body angles, that are crucial for a long jumping distance.
+In order to determine these angles precisely, we use robust estimation techniques.
+Based on these angles, it is possible to differentiate between short, medium and long jumping distances.

 This joint project was funded by the Federal Institute for Sports Science (Bundesinstitut für Sportwissenschaft, BISp) based on a resolution of the German Bundestag.